Plag0/Soundproof-Walls/readme.md

 - **Missing assembly errors?** Ensure all files and folders from `luacsforbarotrauma_refs.zip` and the `NVorbis.dll` are placed inside the `Refs` folder located at `Soundproof-Walls/Refs`.
 - **Being used by another process error?** Try the command again.
 I tend to run the command until the project builds successfully twice in a row.
 - **Command not found?** Check your .NET SDK installation is valid by running `dotnet --info`.
-If there are errors, try reinstalling.
+If there are errors, or your SDK version is less than 6.0, reinstall your .NET SDK.
 ---